tomm2000/BBM/README.md

 - :arrow_up: Gold :coin: buildings receive +2 (from +1) Gold :coin: for every City-State you are Suzerain of.

 ## Spawn biases
-- :arrows_clockwise: Egypt buffed navigable river bias from 20 to 200
+- :twisted_rightwards_arrows: Egypt buffed navigable river bias from 20 to 200
-- :arrows_clockwise: Egypt buffed desert bias from 5 to 20
+- :twisted_rightwards_arrows: Egypt buffed desert bias from 5 to 20

 ## Civilizations
 #### Egypt